 Matters of corporate or individual insolvency, criminal matters, and family matters may not be referred to arbitration.
-Furthermore, any matters contrary to the public policy of the BVI (such as gambling) may not be referred to arbitration.
+Furthermore, any matters contrary to the public policy of the BVI may not be referred to arbitration.

-Most commercial disputes in the BVI may be determined by arbitration, including shareholder disputes and joint ventures.
+Aside from those exceptions, most forms of commercial dispute in the BVI are capable of being determined by arbitration, including shareholder disputes and joint ventures.